Servings: 8 Total time: 35 mins Difficulty: beginner

 Preparation

-1. If you have time, don't hesitate to make this shortcrust pastry , it's delicious.
+1. If you have the time, don't hesitate to make this shortcrust pastry , it's delicious.

-2. In silicone tartlet molds, or tartlet molds of your choice, which you will have previously buttered and floured, roll out the shortcrust pastry and make a few holes with a fork.
-You can also make a large savory tart if you prefer.
+2. In silicone tartlet molds, or tartlet tins of your choice, which you have previously buttered and floured, spread the shortcrust pastry and prick it a few times with a fork.
+You can also make one large savory tart if you prefer.

 3. Cut the figs into 1 cm slices and the gorgonzola into small pieces.